robbbbz/folio-2020/README.md

-# three-js-experiment
+# folio-2020
-Experiment with a webpack boilerplate
+A brand new folio made with Parcels to finish the year in better conditions